KiboOst/jeedom_docs/other/Rhasspy/HermesLedControl/index.md

 ### ReSpeaker button

 HLC allow to map some function on button pressed.
+For this, edit your pattern file in `hermesLedControl_v2.0.x/ledPatterns/yourPattern.py`

 <details>
 <summary>Example toggling rhasspy wakeword:</summary>